Dasharo/presentations/pages/dug_11/0X_dasharo_path_to_hsi_3.md

 ## Dragon I: PCR0 reconstruction and TPM locality

 * At first hardware, firmware and tools disagreed on what BootGuard put into PCR0
-* A policy register bit and a non default TPM locality changed how the hash should be computed and interpreted
+* A policy register bit and a non-default TPM locality changed how the hash was computed and interpreted
 * After fixing reconstruction and logging, HSI now reports valid PCR0 reconstruction

 <figure style="float:left; width:400px; text-align:center">